Countly/countly-sdk-android/Documentation.md

 regarding `Session` lifecycle and control.
 USERLINKHERE explains user data, EVENTLINKHERE is about recording events.

+##Test mode
+To ensure correct SDK behaviour, please use `Config.enableTestMode()` when you app is in development and testing.
+In test mode Countly SDK raises `RuntimeException`s whenever is in inconsistent state.
+Once you remove `Config.enableTestMode()` call from your initialization sequence, SDK stops raising any `Exception`s and switches to logging errors instead.
+Without `Config.enableTestMode()` during development you may encounter some important issues with data consistency.

 ##Device ID
 Android SDK supports following strategies of device ID generation:
 * `OPEN_UDID`.
 Default.
 Basically `ANDROID_ID` if it is available or a pseudo-random `String` if it's not.